-As soon as the constant temperature value is reached, a beep will sound four times, and the ‘C’ or ‘F’ symbol will stop flashing.
+A beep will sound four times when the constant temperature value is reached, and the ‘C’ or ‘F’ symbol will stop flashing.
 The highest temperature measured appears on the LCD.
 However, please note that this thermometer is a maximum thermometer, i.e. the displayed temperature can increase slightly if measurement continues after the beep.
-This is particularly the case with axillary measurements, should a temperature value be recorded, approximating the core body temperature.
+This is particularly the case with axillary measurements, should a temperature value be recorded approximating the core body temperature.
 In this instance, please note the description under ‘Methods of measuring temperature’.

-When the measurement is completed, and you have recorded your temperature, please switch the basal body ovulation thermometer off by pressing the ON/OFF button.
-After the temperature has been displayed, the thermometer will shut off automatically after 10 minutes.
+When the measurement is completed and you have recorded your temperature, please turn off the basal body ovulation thermometer by pressing the ON/OFF button.
+After the temperature has been displayed, the thermometer will also shut off automatically after 10 minutes.

 When to take your basal temperature

-- Check your temperature as soon as you wake up and before you get out of bed.
+- Check your temperature as soon as you wake up before you leave bed.

 - Check your temperature at the same time each day.